-The peer interview is conducted by a peer assessor.
+The 2-hour peer interview is conducted virtually by a trained peer assessor.
 All peer assessors are occupational therapists.
 To ensure representation and ability to perform in the role of peer assessor, the QAC considers training, experience, and qualifications in their appointment of peer assessors.
 Every peer assessor meets the following requirements:

-- (a) A registrant in good standing with the College of Occupational Therapists of Ontario. - (b) Five years' experience as an occupational therapist in the Province of Ontario. - (c) At least two years' experience in one area of occupational therapy practice. - (d) Recommended by their peers through references. - (e) Not currently serving on the Board, Committees, or any other role in the College
+- (a) An occupational therapist in good standing with the College of Occupational Therapists of Ontario. - (b) Five years' experience as an occupational therapist in the Province of Ontario. - (c) At least two years' experience in one area of occupational therapy practice. - (d) Recommended by their peers through references. - (e) Not currently serving on the Board, Committees, or any other role in the College

-Other considerations include: geographic diversity, lived experiences and perspectives, nature and setting of practice, communication, and interpersonal skills, and ability to demonstrate COTO's vision, mission, and values.
+Other considerations include: geographic diversity, lived experiences and perspectives, nature and setting of practice, communication and interpersonal skills, and ability to demonstrate COTO's vision, mission, and values.